chenchenzi/chenzixu/content/resources/_index.md

   image: ""
 ---

-Acoustic analysis programmes such as Praat, ESPS, and Matlab have enabled the large-scale processing and analysis of speech data.
-For phoneticians, we often work with a corpus of audio files and begin with the preparation of the speech data involving reformatting, transcription, and segmentation.
-Such pre-processing steps made it convenient for us to focus, retrieve, and extract the target units of our research.
-Many tools with strong computational power for relatively big data are available now, which automates some processes and greatly boost our efficiency.
+Open source software packages such as Praat and ESPS have enabled large-scale processing and analysis of speech data.
+For phoneticians, we often work with first-hand audio data or speech corpora, and begin with the preparation of speech data involving reformatting, transcription, and segmentation.
+Such pre-processing steps make the speech data searchable and convenient for us to retrieve and extract units of interest.

-In the course of my DPhil, I have accumulated a bunch of scripts that greatly speeded up some processing procedures.
-Some are directly downloaded online from those who kindly shared their efforts, others are either adapted from others to suit my own purposes or my nascent attempts in a few programming languages.
-Dipping my toes in scripting was a steep learning curve but worthwhile.
-Here I would also like to share some useful scripts I had (and brief tutorials of how to use them), to pay it forward to the community where their generous sharing helped me a lot.
-This also serves as an archive of some of my analyses procedure, making the research open and **reproducible**.
+In the course of my DPhil/PhD studies, I have established a few useful pipelines or workflows that automated some procedures and greatly boosted my efficiency, and accumulated a bunch of scripts.
+Some scripts are directly downloaded online from those who kindly shared their efforts, others are either adapted from others to suit my own purposes or my nascent attempts in a few programming languages.
+Dipping my toes in scripting was a steep learning curve (a process of trial and error!) but worthwhile.

+Here I would also like to **share** some useful scripts of mine (and brief tutorials of how to use them), to pay it forward to the community where their generous sharing helped me a lot.
+This also serves as an archive of some of my analysis procedures, making the research **open** and **reproducible**.

 ## Prerequisites
 * Bash/Unix Shell Basics in the Terminal